Estimating distances from parallaxes. V: Geometric and photogeometric distances to 1.47 billion stars in Gaia Early Data Release 3: Analysis of distance results in

 Figures~\ref{fig:cluster_validation_geo} and~\ref{fig:cluster_validation_photogeo} show our geometric and photogeometric distances and their uncertainties for members of various star clusters.
 The membership lists have been drawn from paper IV. \object{NCG6254} (=\,\object{M10}) and \object{NGC6626} (=\,\object{M28}) are globular clusters; the rest are open clusters.
 Recall that our prior does not include star clusters.
 The horizontal dashed line in each panel shows the inverse of the variance-weighted mean parallax of the members, i.e.\ a pure parallax distance for the cluster.
 Both of our distance estimates congregate around this for small, positive fpu, but deviate for large or negative fpu, as one would expect.
 We generally see a larger deviation and/or scatter for the geometric distance: compare in particular the panels for \object{NGC2437} (=\object{M46}) and \object{NGC6254}.
 Despite this, the weighted mean of our distances is often quite close to the pure parallax distance, even for clusters up to several kpc away.

-We nevertheless emphasise that the variance-weighted mean parallax distance will usually be a better estimate for the distance to a cluster than the mean of the distances.
+We nevertheless emphasise that the inverse of the variance-weighted mean parallax will usually be a better estimate for the distance to a cluster than the mean of our distances.
 This is because any combination of our individual distances will re-use the same prior many times.
 If stars have large fpus, this product of priors will dominate and introduce a strong bias into the combined distance.
 This would particularly affect clusters beyond a few kpc.